cierrajohnsoncarter/ReadingList/README.md

 # ReadingList
-This python program allows users to add books to a reading list based on a set of info, stores the books and displays it from the user's reading list.
+This python program allows users to add books to a reading list based on a set of info, store the books and display them from the user's reading list.